 Statewide System of Support

-CSI schools are Michigan public schools identified in the bottom 5% of all schools statewide or did not achieve a graduation rate of 67% or higher.
-Regional Assistance Grants (RAG) are awarded to intermediate school districts (ISDs) and educational service agencies (ESAs) via a formula allocation to support CSI schools identified in 2018.
+Schools designated as CSI are Michigan public schools identified in the bottom 5% of all schools statewide and/or did not achieve a graduation rate of 67% or higher.
+Regional Assistance Grants (RAG) are awarded to intermediate school districts (ISDs) and educational service agencies (ESAs) to support districts with CSI schools via a formula allocation.
+The following schools were identified for CSI status in 2018.

 Program District Service Plans

-For a sample of the Regional Assistance Grant District Service Plan, contact Ben Boerkoel.
+Please contact Connie McCall for a template of the Regional Assistance Grant District Service Plan.

 Regional Assistance Grants (RAG) Supporting Schools

 Schools receive funding for services to support their school improvement programs and initiatives.
-The Regional Assistance Grants (RAG) are awarded to Intermediate School Districts with CSI Schools under their jurisdiction.
+The Regional Assistance Grants (RAG) are awarded to Intermediate School Districts with schools designated as CSI in their constituent local school districts.

 - Title I Regional Assistance Grants Frequently Asked Questions(FAQ)